ihmeuw/vivarium_research/docs/source/models/causes/neonatal/index.rst

       -
     * - RR_LBWSG
       - relative risk of all-cause mortality for low birth weight and short gestation
-      - GBD
+      - interpolated from GBD values, as described in :ref:`Low Birth Weight and Short Gestation (LBWSG) <2019_risk_effect_lbwsg>` docs
       -
-    * - CSMR_k,j_population
+    * - CSMR_k,BW,GA
-      - cause-specific mortality rate for subcause k, for LBWSG exposure j at the population level
+      - cause-specific mortality rate for subcause k, for population with birth weight BW and gestational age GA
       - GBD + assumption about relative risks
       - see subcause models for details
-    * - CSMR_k,i_individual
+    * - CSMR_k,i
       - cause-specific mortality rate for subcause k, for individual i
       - GBD + assumption about relative risks + intervention model effects
       - see subcause models for details